Keith T. Ashley, the owner of Nine Band Brewing Company in Allen, is accused of cooking up a plan to steal money through financial fraud and murder.

 An arrest warrant said police found a gun in Seegan's left hand resting on his left thigh.
 But his wife told police he was right-handed and didn't own a gun.

 Police also discovered Ashley was a financial advisor for Seegan.

 "But the deeper they looked into the finances the more troubling it became," DeVito said.

 Carrollton police teamed with federal authorities.
-They claimed Ashley defrauded at least six people out of more than a million dollars in what they call a ponzi-type scheme.
+They claimed Ashley defrauded at least six people out of more than $1 million in what they call a Ponzi-type scheme.